Podcast 115: Christoph De Babalon

 “The world was bad when I made [‘If You’re Into It, I’m Out Of It’] too,” he says. “and it was bad 10 years before that in the ‘80s when I was listening to thrash metal and Napalm Death.
 All these people were aware of where the world was heading and were critical of it then too.”

-Armed with a dry sense of humour and shrugged stoicism, De Babalon crucially doesn’t succumb to the persistent darkness, but does, as he says, “put a leash on it.
+Armed with a dry sense of humour, De Babalon doesn’t succumb to persistent darkness, but does, as he says, “put a leash on it.
 I don’t let it take me over.”

 “I need to do it for my sanity,” he says.
 “It's just a way for me as a person to deal with all the negative influence and turn it into something that is creative.
 It sounds very idealistic maybe, I don't know, but it could be something like that.”